About Prof. Osinbajo

-In 1994, he became a Professor of Law following which he was appointed Head of Department of Public Law, University of Lagos
+In 1994, he became a Professor of Law following his appointment as Head of Department of Public Law, University of Lagos

 Yemi is a member of the International Bar Association and the British Institute of International and Comparative Law and has served on the Nigerian Body of Benchers and the Council for Legal Education of Nigeria.
-He was also an independent director of CitiBank Nigeria and an ethics adviser to the board of the Africa Development Bank (ADB).
+He was also an independent director of CitiBank Nigeria and an ethics adviser to the board of the African Development Bank (AfDB).
 He has authored several books.

 Reform and Charity Work

-As a spiritual leader, Osinbajo has organized various initiatives that work towards social justice.
-He organizes the Liberty Schools Project that provides free primary school education with free school lunches to poor children.
+Osinbajo has organized various initiatives that work toward social justice.
+He organizes the Liberty Schools Project which provides free primary school education with free school lunches to poor children.
 This Project has three sites in poor communities in Obanikoro, Ikota and Makoko, all in Lagos.
 Other initiatives include free health care facilities, free legal services, social rehabilitation, skills acquisition for the very poor, a regular soup kitchen service, and free shelter for young people without accommodation.
 He is an ordained Pastor of the Redeemed Christian Church of God and an Emeritus Ambassador for the Environment in Lagos.